deeplearning4j/deeplearning4j/docs/deeplearning4j/templates/config-snapshots.md

 }
 ```

-should work but does not.
-This is due to [a bug in gradle](https://github.com/gradle/gradle/issues/2882)

-Gradle with snapshots *and* maven classifiers appears to be a problem.
+should work in theory, but it does not.
+This is due to [a bug in Gradle](https://github.com/gradle/gradle/issues/2882).
+Gradle with snapshots *and* Maven classifiers appears to be a problem.